-If the affected teacher is certified and has eighteen or more credit hours from an accredited institution in a subject area in which he/she is not teaching, and there is a teacher without Professional Teacher Status or vacancy in that area, the affected teacher may elect - subject to the determination of the Superintendent that the teacher is immediately able to competently teach open courses in such subject area - for the duration of a two (or three) year period, the following option in lieu of being laid off:
+If the affected teacher is certified and has eighteen (18) or more credit hours from an accredited institution in a subject area in which he/she is not teaching, and there is a teacher without Professional Teacher Status or vacancy in that area, the affected teacher may elect - subject to the determination of the Superintendent that the teacher is immediately able to competently teach open courses in such subject area - for the duration of a two (or three) year period, the following option in lieu of being laid off:

-1. Agree to be transferred to a teaching area where he/she has eighteen or more credit hours;

-2. Agree to complete a total of thirty-six credit hours within the subject area within a two-year period from the close of the school year in which he/she is so transferred.
-In cases where there are factors beyond the control of the teacher (sickness, non-availability of course, etc.) the Superintendent may grant up to a one-year extension.
-The standards for evaluating whether the credits are within the subject area will be the standards that are currently in use by the State Department of Education; and the foregoing, if at any time after the transfer the Superintendent reasonably determines that the teacher is not making a good faith effort to complete the requisite course work, such teacher shall be laid off at the end of that school year.
+- 1. Agree to be transferred to a teaching area where he/she has eighteen (18) or more credit hours; - 2.
+Agree to complete a total of thirty-six (36) credit hours within the subject area within a two (2) year period from the close of the school year in which he/she is so transferred.
+In cases where there are factors beyond the control of the teacher (sickness, non-availability of course, etc.) the Superintendent may grant up to a one (1) year extension.
+The standards for evaluating whether the credits are within the subject area will be the standards that are currently in use by the State Department of Education; and - within the stated two (2) or three (3) year period, the teacher will either transfer to a prospective vacancy in the department in which he/she taught prior to the above transfer, or be laid off if a good faith attempt has been made to complete the requisite course work.
+Notwithstanding the foregoing, if at any time after the transfer the Superintendent reasonably determines that the teacher is not making a good faith effort to complete the requisite course work, such teacher shall be laid off at the end of that school year.
 Any such transfers may only be made at the start of the school year unless some other time is approved by the Superintendent.
-Teachers who transfer under this section shall retain recall rights to their original department until they complete the requisite credit who transfers into a new subject area pursuant to this section may transfer back to a vacancy in his/her original department within the stated two or three-year period; thereafter, the same provisions that are applicable to all other transfers shall be applicable to such teachers as well.
+Teachers who transfer under this section shall retain recall rights to their original department until they complete the requisite credit who transfers into a new subject area pursuant to this section may transfer back to a vacancy in his/her original department within the stated two (2) or three (3) year period; thereafter, the same provisions that are applicable to all other transfers shall be applicable to such teachers as well.